SammieLetgo/Discord-Token-Grabber/README.md

 " Windows defender warning will popup (if you're on windows) while trying to run, but thats about it.

 # Flexibility?
-May fail, only tested on windows.
+May fail, only tested on windows. has dependencies, but if you publish as onefile it will do fine, just zip it up if its too big.

+# About
+Spent 3/4 of time fixing a Bad Webrequest 400 issue, couldn't filter all possible tokens, feel really stupid now because i just use a foreach loop and it worked 💀